echo-brain/echo-brain.github.io/_posts/2024-10-21-adding-custom-forms-to-your-shop.md

 ---
 layout: article
 title: "Forms: Adding custom forms to your shop"
-description: "Discover how you can create completely custom forms on your shop with EchoBrain."
+description: "Building a strong connection with your customers starts with understanding their needs and preferences.
+One way to achieve this is through custom forms, which can collect valuable information for a tailored experience on your ecommerce site.
+If you’re using the EchoBrain app, this guide will walk you through creating and customizing forms to suit your business needs."
 date: 2024-10-21
 image: /assets/posts/echo-brain.com_admin_custom_forms_setup.jpg
 categories: ['documentation']
-tags: [Documentation, Customization]
+tags: [Documentation, Customization, Forms]
 ---

 Building a strong connection with your customers starts with understanding their needs and preferences.
 One way to achieve this is through custom forms, which can collect valuable information for a tailored experience on your ecommerce site.
 If you're using the EchoBrain app, this guide will walk you through creating and customizing forms to suit your business needs.